Explore more blogs

 We believe all changemakers should have access to world-class auction software.
 That’s why our auction software is not only top-quality but also free.

-With Givebutter, running a silent auction feels buttery smooth.
-Create and manage your auction page, add customizable listings, and increase engagement with features like mobile bidding and QR codes.
-Your supporters will also appreciate donor-friendly bidding pages, real-time updates, and an automated checkout process.
+With Givebutter, running a silent auction can be smooth as butter—create and manage your auction page, add customizable listings, and boost engagement with features like mobile bidding and QR codes.
+Your supporters will also appreciate donor-friendly bidding pages, real-time updates, and automated checkout process.

 Create your free Givebutter account and start planning your best silent auction in just a few minutes.